Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/steps.md

 #### Result Declaration

 As with [parameters](#parameters) we first need to declare the available results in the headed.
-This tells [callers](#calling-a-step) that the can use these results and reminds us to [assign a value to them](#assigning-to-results).
+This tells [callers](#calling-a-step) that they can use these results and reminds us to [assign a value to them](#assigning-to-results) in the body of the step.
 Let's look at an example:

 ```
 step loadMovieRatingsSample(nInstances: Int) -> (features: Dataset, target: Dataset) {